Kedar-V/postgres-duke/week6/README.md

 conn.close()
 ```

-This script reads the CSV file into a pandas DataFrame and writes it to a SQLite database named `2011_rankings.db` with a table called `university_rankings`.
+This script reads the CSV file into a pandas DataFrame and writes it to a SQLite database named `QSRanking.db` with a table called `university_rankings`.

 ![Data in SQlite](images/db.png)